-Objective 4.2: Develop standards for residential development based on the number of bedrooms.
+Objective 4.2: Consider standards for residential parking standards based on the number of bedrooms and/or size of the unit.

-Implementation Strategy 4.2a: Evaluate developing zoning standards in the for cottage housing, tiny houses, and multifamily housing to based upon the number of bedrooms and/or size of unit rather than the number of units to encourage inclusion of studios and one- and two-bedroom units in new residential developments.
+Implementation Strategy 4.2a: Develop parking standards for cottage housing, tiny houses, and multifamily housing based upon the number of bedrooms and/or size of unit rather than the number of units to encourage smaller units in new residential developments and to increase opportunities for affordable housing through decreased development costs.